Table of Contents

 The first step in VPN setup is finding a provider that’s right for you.
 Several VPN providers are available, but each one has its pros and cons.
 For example, you need a provider with a protocol that all devices support.
 It should be easy to set up, available from any geolocation, and provide cryptographically secure encryption for adequate security in public Wi-Fi use.

 A main differentiating factor between a good VPN and one that offers little advantages is the number of users on a single IP address.
-Some service providers block VPN IP addresses because spammers and malicious threat actors also use VPN to anonymize their connection.
+Spammers and malicious threat actors often also use a VPN, meaning some service providers block VPN IP addresses.
 Service providers can download a list of VPN IP addresses and block them from accessing local services.
 Good VPN offers private IP addresses, which costs more but also offers increased freedom and anonymity on the Internet.

 After you choose a VPN, you then must configure your device to use it.
 These configurations are specific to each VPN provider, so yours should equip you with their step-by-step instructions.
 Some VPN providers give you an install file to help with the setup process, which is helpful if you are unfamiliar with operating-system configurations.